The Sketch Book of Geoffrey Crayon, Gent.: Public and critical response

-The first American reviews were the result of well-placed advance publicity, performed on Irving’s behalf by his friend Henry Brevoort.
-Three days after the book’s release, Brevoort placed an anonymous review in the New-York Evening Post, lauding The Sketch Book and making it clear to readers that it was Irving’s work:
+The first American reviews were the result of well-placed advance publicity, performed on Irving's behalf by his friend Henry Brevoort.
+Three days after the book's release, Brevoort placed an anonymous review in the New-York Evening Post, lauding The Sketch Book and making it clear to readers that it was Irving's work:

-Outside Irving’s immediate circle of friends, the reviews were equally positive.
+Outside Irving's immediate circle of friends, the reviews were equally positive.
 As critic Gulian Verplanck wrote:

 Two of the book's early admirers were Sir Walter Scott (who called it "positively beautiful") and Lord Byron (who said of the book, "I know it by heart").
 Years later, poet Henry Wadsworth Longfellow said The Sketch Book was one of the earliest works to excite his interest in literature.
-As he said, "Every reader has his first book; I mean to say, one book among all others which in early youth first fascinates his imagination, and at once excites and satisfies the desires of his mind ...
+As he said, "Every reader has his first book; I mean to say, one book among all others which in early youth first fascinates his imagination, and at once excites and satisfies the desires of his mind ....
 To me, this first book was The Sketch Book of Washington Irving".
+Writer and critic John Neal offered qualified criticism, praising the book but finding many faults.
+In American Writers (1824–25) he wrote: "The Sketch-Book—is a timid, beautiful work; with some childish pathos in it; some rich, pure, bold poetry; a little squeamish, puling, lady-like sentimentality: some courageous writing—some wit—and a world of humor".

-Apart from "Rip Van Winkle" and "The Legend of Sleepy Hollow", both of which were immediately acknowledged as The Sketch Book’s finest pieces, American and English readers alike responded most strongly to the more sentimental tales, especially "The Broken Heart", – which Byron claimed had made him weep – and "The Widow and Her Son".
+Apart from "Rip Van Winkle" and "The Legend of Sleepy Hollow", both of which were immediately acknowledged as The Sketch Books finest pieces, American and English readers alike responded most strongly to the more sentimental tales, especially "The Broken Heart", – which Byron claimed had made him weep – and "The Widow and Her Son".

 In Britain, the book did much to promote Americans as legitimate writers, and their work as legitimate literature – a concept that surprised English critics.
 "Everywhere I find in it the marks of a mind of the utmost elegance and refinement," wrote the English historian William Godwin, "a thing as you know that I was not exactly prepared to look for in an American."
 The English magazine Quarterly Review agreed. "[Irving] seems to have studied our language where alone it can be studied in all its strength and perfection, and in working these precious mines of literature he has refined for himself the ore which there so richly abounds."

 Even Irving admitted that he was pleased to have stunned the skeptical English critics.
 When one English admirer asked Irving to confirm that he was really an American, Irving responded enthusiastically: "The doubts which her ladyship has heard on the subject seem to have arisen from the old notion that it is impossible for an American to write decent English."